Home

 AUV4

+2. Learn to send.
+Acquire a paddle and electronic keyer combination to practice sending.
+Do not start with a straight key.
+Send the 100 words in any order, quickly.
+One of the daily drills I recommend is to send the alphabet as quickly as possibly.
+Keep track of the number of seconds required.
+Ignore the mistakes, they will disappear as you get better.
+One of the things we hear from beginners is that they can send faster than they can receive.
+High speed operators report that they can copy faster than they can send.
 I have heard two theories to explain this.
-As you send CW, your brain knows about what’s coming along.
-This warning gives time for the brain to remember the dits and dahs.
-In receiving, there is no warning, and the brain must put it into context.
+As you send CW, your brain has knowledge of what's coming along.
+This advance warning gives time for the brain to remember the dits and dahs.
+In receiving there is no warning and the brain must put it into context.
 The other theory is that different parts of the brain are involved in sending and receiving.
-If that is true, then it follows that the sending part can then teach the receiving part, and it works to some extent.
-The high-speed operator is limited in sending by the speed of the motor functions.
-In my case, the brain runs out of gas in the 50-60 wpm range for receive, and my hand gets pretty sloppy at 35 wpm.
-I am ambidextrous or mixed-handed in many activities.
-I write left-handed and learned to send right-handed.
+If that is true then it follows that the sending part can then teach the receiving part, and it works, to some extent.
+The high speed operator is limited, in sending, by the speed of the motor functions.
+In my case, the brain runs out of gas in the 50 wpm range for receive and my hand gets pretty sloppy at 35 wpm.
+I am ambidextrous, or mixed handed in many activities.
+I write left handed and learned to send right handed.
 I am lucky, as I can do both, to some extent, simultaneously.
-Could you learn to send it with your other hand?
+Why don't you learn to send with your other hand?

 3. Learn to receive and send by making contacts on the air.
 Most of the code is far from perfect, but this is real life.
 One helpful thing that you can do for your first QSOs is to write the information that you expect to send.